WebAssembly/exception-handling/document/core/exec/runtime.rst

       \stepto & S;~F;~\LABEL_n\{\} (\CATCHadm\{a~\RETURN\}~~\val^n~\THROWadm~a~\END)~\END \\
       \end{array}

-   :ref:`Handling <exec-throwadm>` the thrown exception with tag address :math:`a` in the throw context :math:`T=[\_]`, with the exception handler :math:`H=\CATCHadm\{a~\RETURN\}` gives:
+   :ref:`Handling <syntax-handler>` the thrown exception with tag address :math:`a` in the throw context :math:`T=[\_]`, with the exception handler :math:`H=\CATCHadm\{a~\RETURN\}` gives:

    .. math::